w3c-validators/w3c_validators/README.md

 ### Usage

-There are three main validator classes available, the `W3CValidators::MarkupValidator` (used for HTML), the `W3CValidators::FeedValidator` and the `W3CValidators::CSSValidator`.
+There are three main validator classes available, the `W3CValidators::NuValidator` (used for HTML), the `W3CValidators::FeedValidator` and the `W3CValidators::CSSValidator`.

+**Warning**: The `W3CValidators::MarkupValidator` also exist but is not anymore the preferred way to check HTML document.
+Indeed, it is working fine for non-HTML5 documents, but it is broken when you test an HTML5 document due to W3C redirection. `W3CValidators::NuValidator` should be used instead for standard cases.

 Each validator has offers three different validation methods.